Evaluating the Impact of Inter-cluster Communications in Edge Computing: Background and Related Work

 Distributed application and service function chains can be formed across multiple clusters.
 The applications are scheduled and scaled based on node mobility or network properties to minimize service latency\cite{santos_efficient_2024,ma_mobility-aware_2022}, increase cost-efficiency, reduce power consumption or boost robustness~\cite{shahraki_survey_2021}.
-Multi-cluster deployments of applications are gaining attention because they address a variety of issues faced in distributed environments.
+Multi-cluster deployments of applications are gaining attention because they address a variety of issues faced in distributed single-cluster environments.
 On the one hand, there are business reasons to rely on multiple cloud providers (\ie, multi-cluster environments), such as preventing vendor lock-in and ensuring a global presence.
-On the other hand, there are technical reasons, such as the need for edge computing to fulfill stringent latency requirements of novel applications (\eg extended reality (ER))~\cite{Charyyev2020}, creating scalability issues.
+On the other hand, there are technical reasons, such as the need for edge computing to fulfill stringent latency requirements of novel applications (\eg extended reality)~\cite{Charyyev2020}, creating scalability issues.
 In ~\cite{jeffery_rearchitecting_2021}, the authors show that the Kubernetes control plane can become a bottleneck when a certain cluster size is exceeded.
 This restriction limits the size of clusters since consensus has to be maintained across all member nodes.
-While the issue can be reduced by changing or improving the used key-value storage system, this does not provide a complete solution, and the problem persists with a higher geographical spread of the nodes.
+While the issue can be reduced by changing or improving the used key-value storage system, this does not provide a complete solution, and the problem can be expected to increase relative to the geographical spread of the nodes.
 Additionally, due to the inherent characteristics of edge nodes (\ie constrained computing and storage capacity), some applications can only partially be executed in an edge cluster, which in turn requires communication with other clusters.